openfaas/docs/docs/reference/cicd/intro.md

 You can also use `--parallel` or / `--filter` when you have multiple functions in your `stack.yml` file.

+* The `--shrinkwrap` flag

+    The `faas-cli build` command invokes the `docker` CLI with the various flags and parameters required.
+If you want to use an alternative builder you can use the `--shrinkwrap` flag to generate a folder named `./build/<function>` which can then be used with any other container builder such as [BuildKit](https://github.com/moby/buildkit) or [Kaniko](https://blog.alexellis.io/quick-look-at-google-kaniko/).

 See the reference for the `faas-cli build` command [here](../../cli/build/).

 ### GitLab